-First visit the picturesque Semenov Gorge to enjoy a gentle hike at the gorge for approximately one hour in duration.
+First visit the picturesque Semenov Gorge and enjoy a gentle hike for approximately one hour in duration.
 You will need to climb some hills and slopes with moments of walking over uneven ground.
 Visit the Kyrchyn Jailoo ethnic village and arrive in Karakol in the early afternoon and check into your hotel.